The Battlefield series is now in the hands of Respawn co-founder Vince Zampella

 As for the unnamed Seattle studio, Lehto has been charged with "expanding the narrative, storytelling, and character development opportunities in the Battlefield series," according to GameSpot.
 That will include a "variety of experiences" that we'll see in Battlefield 2042's later seasons and "beyond," according to Byron Beede, another new Battlefield leader at EA who spent almost two decades at Activision, most recently overseeing all of Call of Duty.

 It sounds like Lehto's studio will start by fleshing out Battlefield 2042's loose narrative about stateless mercenaries, but something bigger—a new game or a campaign for the next DICE Battlefield game—is almost definitely in the plans for the Seattle developer.
-Lehto is too big of a name to bring on for, say, future Battlefield 2042 cinematic trailers and nothing else.
-His previous game, Disintegration, failed to take off, but he was a principal Halo creative leader from the first game through Halo: Reach, for which he served as creative director.
+Lehto is too big of a name to bring on for, say, Battlefield 2042 cinematic trailers and nothing else.
+His previous game, Disintegration, failed to take off, but he was a principal member of Halo's creative team from the first game through Halo: Reach, for which he served as creative director.

-Whatever follows Battlefield 2042 in the main series of Battlefield games will still come from Swedish studio DICE, although we also learned today that long-time DICE GM Oskar Gabrielson is leaving the company.
-Gabrielson's credits go all the way back to Battlefield 3.
+Whatever follows Battlefield 2042 in the main Battlefield series will presumably still come from Swedish studio DICE, at least in part, but with a new leader.
+Outgoing GM Gabrielson has been working on the series since Battlefield 3.

 "There have just been so many great memories working with our teams," said Gabrielson in a tweet.
 "But I have now made one of the hardest decisions of my life, to leave DICE and Electronic Arts."